bufbuild/plugins/README.md

 For help and discussion regarding Protobuf plugins, join us on [Slack](https://buf.build/links/slack).

 For feature requests, bugs, or technical questions, email us at [dev@buf.build](dev@buf.build).

-## Manual action caveats

-When triggering a manual execution of the `fetch versions` workflow, you may want to disable the scheduled execution temporarily to ensure that any in-flight generated PR is not overridden by the scheduled execution.